Minerals Industry Experience Program

 Will I need to go to site?

 Yes.
-Successful participants will need to stay three days on a company site.
+Successful participants will need to stay up to four days on a company site.
 Escorts and site coordinators will be allocated to participants during the on-site experience.

 Will protective clothing and other PPE be provided for the on-site experience?